 Applying the Heisenberg principle to an electron in an orbit of an atom, with h = 6.626 ×10-34Js and m= 9.11 ×10-31Kg,

-Heisenberg principle applies to only dual-natured microscopic particles and not to a macroscopic particle whose wave nature is very small.
+Heisenberg’s principle applies to only dual-natured microscopic particles and not to macroscopic particles whose wave nature is minimal.

 Also Read: de Broglie Equation

-Electromagnetic radiations and microscopic matter waves exhibit a dual nature of mass/ momentum and wave character.
-Position and velocity/momentum of macroscopic matter waves can be determined accurately, simultaneously.
-For example, the location and speed of a moving car can be determined at the same time, with minimum error.
+Electromagnetic radiations and microscopic matter waves exhibit a dual nature of mass/momentum and wave character.
+The position and velocity/momentum of macroscopic matter waves can be determined accurately and simultaneously.
+For example, the location and speed of a moving car can be determined simultaneously with minimum error.
 But, in microscopic particles, it will not be possible to fix the position and measure the velocity/momentum of the particle simultaneously.